JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## How to easily code a Billiard

 We have created a [Jupyter notebook](https://nbviewer.jupyter.org/github/JuliaDynamics/JuliaDynamics/blob/master/tutorials/Billiards%20Example/billiards_example.ipynb) that showcases how easy it is to simulate a dynamical billiard using Julia.
 This [notebook](https://nbviewer.jupyter.org/github/JuliaDynamics/JuliaDynamics/blob/master/tutorials/Billiards%20Example/billiards_example.ipynb) is an educative example of both using Multiple Dispatch and of how the internal code of `DynamicalBilliards` works.
 It also highlights the extendibility of the core code.

-Besides a Jupyter notebook, this tutorial is also available as an interactive article in the new platform NextJournal [here](https://nextjournal.com/julia/billiard).

 ## Support
 If you are having any kind of problems with `DynamicalBilliards` do not hesitate to seek for support!
 There are numerous ways to do that: